ProspectOne/flexbalancer-js-docs/Tutorial.md

 [CDNPerf](#https://www.cdnperf.com/) also provides the CDN Performance value, also based on the Real User Metrics data collected from users all over the world.
 So you can use that performance as the criteria.

-The code is very similar to the previous one - let's just focus on differences. [[Custom Answers API|Custom-Answers-API]] provides `fetchCdnRumPerformance` function, all we need is to modify the code of the previous lesson:
+The code is very similar to the previous one - let's just focus on differences.
+[Custom Answers API](Custom-Answers-API#fetchcdnrumperformance) provides `fetchCdnRumPerformance` function (that returns CDN provider performance for the last hour), all we need is to modify the code of the previous lesson:

 ```typescript
     // get Performance values